 of land we thought would make a good golf course.
 Except neither of us

-And it also has - yes, you guessed it - chicken coops.
+And it also has - yes, you guessed it - a chicken coop.

 That's because in this region, every family keeps chickens.
 They don't understand why anyone wouldn't.
 The knowledge about raising and caring for poultry here is second to none.

-It's in their blood.
-And I am luky enough to be able to learn from them.
+It's in their blood, part of the culture of the region.
+And I am lucky enough to be able to learn from them.
 The traditional ways of chicken keeping.
 Ways based on knowledge, and received wisdom.

 All backed up by my own formal learning.